Woweeza/Linus_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ddody_513Wo?si=dr0Joc5v0mifrqbb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Summary

 My final milestone was making my robot Bluetooth-controlled through an app that I made using MIT App Inventor.
-There is an HCO-5 Bluetooth Module that I added to my robot that will take signals from the phone and send them to the Arduino to make the robot move accordingly.
+There is an HC-05 Bluetooth Module that I added to my robot that will take signals from the phone and send them to the Arduino to make the robot move accordingly.

 ## Components Used

-- 4 Male-Female Jumper Wires: Connect the HCO-5 Bluetooth Module to the Arduino Shield
+- 4 Male-Female Jumper Wires: Connect the HC-05 Bluetooth Module to the Arduino Shield
-- 1 HCO-5 Bluetooth Module: Receive signals from the Samsung phone and send it to the Arduino
+- 1 HC0-5 Bluetooth Module: Receive signals from the Samsung phone and send it to the Arduino
-- 1 Samsung Galaxy A03s: Send user inputs to the Arduino Nano via Bluetooth\
+- 1 Samsung Galaxy A03s: Send user inputs to the Arduino Nano via Bluetooth

 ## Challenges Faced

 My biggest challenge was coding my app and Arduino Nano to communicate with each other using a Bluetooth module.
-My coding skills were pretty shaky to begin with and I had never dealt with coding this to work with Bluetooth before.
+My coding skills were pretty shaky to begin with and I had never dealt with coding Bluetooth before.
 On top of all of that, I was writing code in C++ which is a language I had never used before.

 ## Next Steps